Looking for somewhere to live, do business, vacation, film, invest, or study? A region with POEMs (Public Official E-Markets) should score highly.

 This could reach through barriers like urban “enclave economies”; geographic clusters of businesses united by ethnicity.
 A man may chose to remain working as, for example, a kitchen porter in Chinese restaurants; but if he does so through POEMs and keeps his system settings open, the wider world could soon start offering to upskill and widen his options.

 By empowering people who earn fluidly, POEMs should benefit all workers, just as unionization is reported to lift even those who aren’t members.
 Unchallenged, for-profit hourly labor markets commoditize and devalue workers, which drives down the value of all labor.
 POEMs reverses the commoditization.
-There will still be minimum-wage workers, but they will be on a ladder and the willing ones should move up more quickly than before.
+There will still be minimum-wage workers, but they will be on a ladder and the willing ones should move up more quickly.

 POEMs would be funded and run by multinationals, because few other entities have the resources and robustness required.
 But each market within it should be run by a responsive local franchisee.
-It’s hard to quantify, but the new facility might then engender an empowering regional pride.
+It’s hard to quantify, but the new facility might then engender regional pride.
 Contrast, for example, anti-Uber stickers around San Fransisco, their launch city, with Brits’ sustained enthusiasm for their National Health Service.